Merge-Freeze/.github/profile/README.md

 Our Slack plugin provides a `/mergefreeze` command that, when invoked, will show you the current status of your repository and a big shiny button to either freeze or unfreeze it.

 It will also send your team a notification when someone implements a merge freeze,  which is a handy reminder that everyone should stop merging.
 You can configure which Slack channel these "stop pull request" notifications should go to.

+## Mac menu bar (optional)

+Our Mac menu plugin provides instant access to the status of all your project's repositories, sorted by frozen status and alphabetically.
+[Learn more](https://github.com/Merge-Freeze/mac-menu-plugin).